bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 8. For this lab, we will select **License Included** for the license type.
 If your organization owns Oracle Database licenses already, you may bring those licenses to your cloud service.

-9. Make sure everything is filled out correctly, then proceed to click on **Create Autonomous Data Warehouse**.
+9. Make sure everything is filled out correctly, then proceed to click on **Create Autonomous Database**.

 ![](./images/image15_10.png "")